 Executive Director, Software Freedom Conservancy

 Karen M. Sandler is the Executive Director of the Software Freedom Conservancy.
 She is known for her advocacy for free software, particularly in relation to the software on medical devices.
 Prior to joining Conservancy, she was Executive Director of the GNOME Foundation where she has recently been elected to the Board of Directors.
 Before that, she was General Counsel of the Software Freedom Law Center.
-Karen co-organizes the award winning GNOME Outreach Program for Women and is an advisor to...
+Karen co-organizes the award winning...
 Read More →

 Biography coming soon.